How to use

 Figure 1.
 FLM graphical user interface (GUI) with tools enumerated in sequential order as they would be normally used.
-Main tools (1, 2, 3 and 4) are numbered in green and connected with blue arrows.
-Optional tools (0, 2.5a, 2.5b, 3a, 3b and 5) are numbered in gray and connected with gray arrows.
+Main tools (1, 2, 3 and 4) are numbered in green and connected with arrows.
+Optional tools (0, 2.5a, 2.5b, 3a, 3b and 5) are numbered in gray.
 Output center lines are obtained in tool 2, output footprint polygons are obtained in tool 3.
 Lines receive attributes in tool 4.
 Tools 3a and 3b serve as alternatives to step 3.

-There are currently four main categories of tools included in the FLM package: mapping, attribution, auxiliary and alternative.
-The two former are the main steps and the two latter are the optional steps outlined in Figure 1.
+There are currently five main categories of tools included in the FLM package: pre-processing, mapping, attribution, auxiliary and alternative.
+Mapping and attribution are the main steps, pre-processing, auxiliary and alternative are the optional steps outlined in Figure 1.
 Specific tool descriptions, inputs and outputs are outlined in the documentation section of this guide.

-FLM tools require ESRI ArcGIS to be installed with the Spatial Analyst extension in order to run.
-ArcMap uses Python 2.7, which is compatible with FLM tools.
-ArcGIS Pro uses Python 3, which is also compatible and enables FLM to run approximately 20% faster.
+FLM tools require ESRI ArcGIS Pro to be installed with the Spatial Analyst extension in order to run.
+ArcMap is no longer supported by FLM.

 - Canopy height model (CHM) raster: high-resolution (pixel-size < 1m) CHM raster image, preferably derived from high density LiDAR or photogrammetry (>25 pts/m²), covering the area of interest.